HL7NZ/nzf/input/pagecontent/data.md

 ### Status

-MP, TP, MPP, TPP, MPUU, TPUU and substances are deemed inactive if they are either duplicates, known to be obsolete, replaced by another entry (possibly due to error) or products that have been rebranded
+MP, TP, MPP, TPP, MPUU, TPUU and substances are deemed inactive if they are either duplicates, known to be obsolete, replaced by another entry (possibly due to error) or products that have been rebranded.

-A CTPP medication is deemed active if it is not deemed obsolete (as above) and one of the following criteria is met:
+A CTPP medication is deemed active if it is not deemed obsolete (as above) and at least one of the following criteria is met:
 - Has some level of community funding or HML funding for any of the schedules associated with the medication (i.e. current or future)
-- Is unapproved (i.e. section 29)
+- Is an unapproved (i.e. section 29)
 - Has no medsafe nzmt link
 - Medsafe status is either "Active" or "Under Assessment" and Medsafe regSituation is either "Consent given" or "Provisional consent"